Malacates Trébol Shop

-From the Album Paquetecuetes the singles: Ni un Centavo, Mojado, Pa'que te acuerdes de mi, were top hits of popularity in the Central American Radios for more than 15 weeks.
+From the Album Paquetecuetes, the following singles were released: Ni un Centavo, Mojado, Pa'que te acuerdes de mi.
+These were top hits on Central American radio stations for more than 15 weeks.

-With the Album Sí their singles were Quisiera, Mariachi Funky Disco, Canción dentro de mí and Morena, theme that was the official campaign song for Pepsi in 2000.
+From the Album Sí, the singles released were Quisiera, Mariachi, Funky Disco, Canción dentro de mí and Morena, theme that was the official campaign song for Pepsi in 2000.
 The single Tómame was also the official campaign song for Summer in 2005 for the Beer: Cerveza Gallo, the Most important Beer in Guatemala and Central America.

-Malacates have presented in Guatemala, Honduras, El Salvador, Switzerland, Germany, Spain, Mexico, and U.S.A., where they have shared stage with artist's like:
+Malacates have performed in Guatemala, Mexico, and the United States., where they have shared stage with artists such as Los cumbia stars, Gaby moreno, Los Caligaris, Rebeca Lane, Gondwana and Belanova.

-Juanes, Aleks Syntek, Carlos Vives, Chi-chi Peralta, Jaguares, Fonseca, Elefante, Franco de Vita, Moenia, Fanny Lu, Elvis Crespo, Bacilos, Inner Circle, Rabanes, Belanova.

-In the year 2007, they were nominated for being the best national band of Guatemala by Los Premios Principales in Madrid, Spain, event organized from the 40 popular radio stations.
+In 2007, they were nominated for being the best national band of Guatemala by Los Premios Principales in Madrid, Spain, an event organized by the Los 40 radio station, Spain's most influential music station.